Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Conclusion

 We have presented a new method to analyze separator based branching algorithms within the \mc framework.
 It uses a novel kind of measure that is able to take advantage of a global structure in the instance and amortize a sudden large gain, due to the instance decomposing into several independent subinstances, over a linear number of previous branchings.

-This new method will provide both opportunities and challenges in the design and analysis of other exponential-time branching algorithms -- opportunities because we believe it is widely applicable, and challenges because it complicates the analysis and leads to more choices in the design of algorithms.
+The method provides opportunities and challenges in the design and analysis of other exponential-time branching algorithms: opportunities because we believe it is widely applicable, and challenges because it complicates the analysis and leads to more choices in the design of algorithms.
 As usual, finding a set of reductions leading to a small running time upper bound in a \mc analysis remains an art.
+The method has also been used to obtain faster polynomial-space algorithms for counting independent sets and graph coloring \cite{GaspersL17}.

 Finally, our analysis might open the way for other measures relying on global structures of instances.
-One intriguing question in this respect is how to take advantage of the knowledge that certain branching rules can only be applied a small fraction of times on the path from the root to a leaf of a search tree.